wp-plugins/custom-field-bulk-editor/readme.txt

 [Sample Code For Adding Your Own Extra Save Lines](http://pastebin.com/jBtyBtKv) (see screenshots for how this looks)

-To see a complete integration example, download the [FoxyShop](http://wordpress.org/extend/plugins/foxyshop/) plugin and look in the `customposttype.php` file.
-Just search for the `cfbe` functions toward the end.
+To see a complete integration example, download the [FoxyShop](http://wordpress.org/extend/plugins/foxyshop/) plugin and look in the `bulkeditor.php` file.

 == Installation ==